jrenaldi79/prompts/team_prompts/arq_product_review_topic_modeling.md

-**Overall Goal:** Analyze customer feedback and produce a structured JSON output.
-To ensure accuracy and adherence to all rules, you will follow a two-stage process:
+**Overall Goal:** Analyze customer feedback and produce a structured JSON output by following a two-stage process: an internal Attentive Reasoning (AR) stage and a Final Output stage.
-1.  **Attentive Reasoning (AR) Stage:** You will first fill out a detailed "Reasoning Log" in JSON format.
-This log will guide your analysis step-by-step.
-2.  **Final Output Stage:** Based on your completed Reasoning Log, you will then generate the final, concise JSON output, which will include brief summaries of key reasoning points.

 **Agent Persona:**